Akiladilsh/AkilaDilshan-COBSCComp171p-015/README.md

 123456 as password

-Alternatively you can use social logins as well facebook ang gmail
+Alternatively you can use social logins as well facebook and gmail